 - How does a dramatic increase in air-conditioning affect the power grid and the risk of blackouts?

-Our analysis shows that increased air-conditioning during the hottest days of summer 2012 caused residential electricity demand to shoot through the roof.
+Our analysis shows that increased air-conditioning during the hottest days of summer 2012 caused electricity demand to shoot through the roof.
 And as we’ll see, when everyone tried to keep cool on the hottest afternoons, it put severe pressure on the regional power grid — in one case even causing the average wholesale price of electricity to double compared to a typical summer day.

 Let’s dig into the data and start piecing together some energy impacts of this summer’s record-breaking temperatures…